Sunrise Therapeutic Services - Sunrise Riders

 11/01/2024

 Yes!
 Happy November!
 So thankful for Fall weather, colorful leaves, healing hearts & health, family, dear friends, amazing volunteers, staff and patient participants.
 We have been working hard to rebuild a team of horses for mounted adaptive and typical riding lessons after saying that last goodbye & seeing many of our precious "Golden Oldies" gain their wings over the past few years.
 Prize and Lily are on a lay off due to health issues.
 Prize(16y) and Lily (29y) just saw a massage therapist and chiropractor.
-Both experiencing pain in their hip shoulder and neck area and both feeling much better, but will need continued physical therapy, we have as homework.
+Both experiencing pain in their hip, shoulder and neck area and both feeling much better, but will need continued physical therapy, we have as homework.
 Lily was donated about 12 years ago by Dr. & Ms. Ennis.
 He did the adjustments for both this past Wed.
-He was so pleased how great she looked and plans on visiting soon with his wife.
+He was so pleased how great she looked and plans on visiting soon with his wife to visit Lily.
 Massage was done by Arkansas Equine Massage last Tues and planned again for next Monday.
-Watch for our next post will be about new donated horses we have accepted this year!
+Watch for our next post.
+It will be about new donated horses we have accepted this year!

 Happy November!